Justinpeu/Internship_Ioannina/README.md

 ## First generation
 I then carried out my first tests on the Adults dataset from the Irvine database.
 Using my script : "adults_dataset.py"

+## Second Generation
+The goal is to build a density plot from multiple generator for each feature from the real dataset and the synthetic dataset :
+### First try
+Test only with VAE generator :